juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 ```

 >Important: If the `--kubeconfig` option is omitted, eksctl will generate the access file in `~/.kube/config`, which can be a problem if you already have other clusters configured.
 If that's the case, you can create a directory called `~/.kube/configs` to store the files and switch between them by setting the `KUBECONFIG` variable pointing to the desired file path (e.g., `export KUBECONFIG=${HOME}/.kube/configs/demo-eks-kubeconfig`).
 This step is essential for `kubectl` to be able to connect to the cluster.
+>If you're still getting an error suggesting that `kubectl` is trying to connect to a Kubernetes cluster on your local machine (localhost, IP address 127.0.0.1) instead of connecting to your Amazon EKS cluster, run the command `export KUBECONFIG=demo-eks-kubeconfig`.

 ## Helm Installation
 You've probably heard of Helm, but if not, don't worry.
 Helm is, in essence, a package manager for Kubernetes.
 These packages are provided in the form of charts, and with Helm, we can create manifests for our applications in a more dynamic, organized, parameterizable way, and then host them in repositories for deployment.